Waiting Until it's Presentable

 like it doesn’t stop

 waiting til you have something presentable can literally add months to your web development cycle.
-Nothing to make you change your pages like some feedback on incomplete work!
+Nothing to make you change your pages like some feedback on incomplete work!the sooner you put up your pages, the sooner your friends and family and the like-minded can link to you.

 And why not keep track of it on a new quotes page.
 And for good measure, I might as well keep track of some links too.